-Welcome to Haviland Cottage on the Isle of Wight
+Welcome to Haviland Cottage

-In 1849, the author Charles Dickens moved to Bonchurch, Isle of Wight for a long summer.
+In 1849, the author Charles Dickens moved to Bonchurch, Isle of Wight for a long summer with is family.
 During this time, he enjoyed walking around Bonchurch village, Ventnor and the surrounding areas.
 He also got to know many people in the local community which influenced his writing.
 In fact, a few of these local characters found their way into some of his most celebrated literary works which have become some of the world’s favourite books David Copperfield (published 1850) and Great Expectations (published 1860).

 We have researched the local history and verified details with plenty of help from Ventnor Heritage Centre, Bonchurch Community Association, Members of the Charles Dickens Fellowship, and lots more.